mkmozgawa/blog/src/pages/articles/2020-09-01---j2me-tutorial/index.md

 Me: I have a Nokia 3310 refurbished and it should be possible to write apps for that, _somehow_.
 ```
 It took me a couple evenings to set things up correctly and once I got a reliable environment going, everything got much easier.
 (Or at least as easy as things can be when developing things for a 10-year-old platform with a heavily limited API.)
+So here's a quick intro to writing your own apps for Nokia 3310 2017.

 ## Installation steps
 These steps work for Windows and have been tested on a Windows 10 VM.
 I strongly recommend following them on a virtual machine, as there's going to be a certain amount of outdated software involved.